 The FOWIND project is supported by a grant contribution through the European Union's Indo-European Cooperation on Renewable Energy programme and grant contributions from the GPCL and RENEW Power.
 The project is being executed in close cooperation with the Ministry of New and Renewable Energy (MNRE), the Government of Gujarat and the National Institute for Wind Energy (NIWE), to look closely at the challenges and opportunities presented by offshore wind in India.

 About the Report

 The project partners bring a wealth of experience to the project.
-We are pleased to have the support and participation of the Gujarat Power Corporation Limited (GPCL) and India’s National Institute for Wind Energy (NIWE).
+We are pleased to have the support and participation of the Gujarat Power Corporation Limited (GPCL) and India's National Institute for Wind Energy (NIWE) and ReNew Power.

-World Institute of Sustainable Energy is a not-for-profit institute committed to the cause of promoting sustainable energy and sustainable development; WISE has pioneered many important initiatives in the above areas.www.wisein.org
+World Institute of Sustainable Energy (WISE) is a not-for-profit institute committed to the cause of promoting sustainable energy and sustainable development in India. www.wisein.org

 ReNew Power Ventures Private Limited (Industry Partner) joined FOWIND as an industry partner.
 ReNew Power is a leading clean energy IPP with more than 3 GW of commissioned and under-construction clean energy assets, and a pipeline of close to 1.8 GW wind, solar and distributed solar projects in India. www.renewpower.in

 National Institute of Wind Energy (NIWE) (Knowledge Partner) will support FOWIND efforts towards offshore wind feasibility assessments for potential offshore wind project development in the states of Gujarat & Tamil Nadu - with a special focus on wind resource validation.
 NIWE is an autonomous R&D institution under the Ministry of New and Renewable Energy, Government of India, established to serve as a technical focal point for orderly development of Wind Power deployment in India. www.niwe.res.in